 Anglers can fish for small mouth bass, bluegill, and crappie in Brandywine Creek and for trout in Wilsons Run.

-Visit the Brandywine Creek State Park homepage for information and maps.
+Visit the Brandywine Creek State Park homepage for more information about the park.

 The pond is home to largemouth bass, catfish, carp, perch, crappie, bluegills, and pickerel, all of which await the patient angler.

-Visit the Killens Pond State Park homepage for information and maps.
+Visit the Killens Pond State Park homepage for more information about the park.

 With the pond being the major focus of the park, water-borne recreation is important at Lums.
 Lums offers some of the best freshwater fishing in the state.
 Anglers can chase largemouth bass, bluegill, crappie, catfish, or pickerel.
 Striped bass is stocked periodically, offering fisherman yet another challenge.
 Several youth fishing tournaments are held yearly.

-Visit the Lums Pond State Park homepage for information and maps.
+Visit the Lums Pond State Park homepage for more information about the park.

-Visit the Trap Pond State Park homepage for information and maps.
+Visit the Trap Pond State Park homepage for more information about the park.

 Located in the park are small ponds that contain largemouth bass and bluegills.
 Springtime brings trout fishing to rocky White Clay Creek, while Millstone and Cattail Ponds offer year-round fishing for bluegill and crappie and a catch-and-release program for bass.
 In addition, the White Clay Creek offers anglers the opportunity to fish for stocked rainbow and brown trout.
 The creek is closed, however, to all fishing two weeks prior to the opening day of the trout season.
 The trout fishing season runs from the first Saturday in April through June 30th, and from the first Saturday in October through November 30th.

-Visit the White Clay Creek State Park homepage for information and maps.
+Visit the White Clay Creek State Park homepage for more information about the park.

-For those interested in fishing, a quarter-mile-long pier provides convenient access to the Delaware Bay.
+For those interested in fishing, Cape Henlopen's quarter-mile-long pier provides convenient access to the Delaware Bay.
 The bait and tackle concession at the pier offers fishing supplies, licenses and snack foods, and between April 1st and Oct 31st, transportation along the pier is available for people with disabilities.

 Surf fishing is a popular year-round activity along the park's ocean beaches.
 Dune crossovers allow pedestrian and vehicle access to the designated fishing areas.
 A surf fishing vehicle permit is required in order to drive onto the beach.
-Permits are available online or at the park office.
+A limited number of surf fishing vehicle permits is made available for purchase each year; when available, they may be purchased online or at the park office.

-The ocean beaches are also a favorite spot for surf fishing.
+The ocean beaches at Fenwick Island are also a favorite spot for surf fishing.
 Three dune crossings provide fishing access for vehicles with the proper permit to drive onto the beach.
-Surf fishing vehicle permits may be purchased at the bathhouse gift shop during the summer, at the nearby park office at Delaware Seashore State Park, or online.
+Surf fishing vehicle permits are required to drive onto the beach.
+A limited number of surf fishing vehicle permits is made available for purchase each year; when available, they may be purchased at the bathhouse gift shop (summer only), at the park office at the Indian River Marina, at the Indian River Life-Saving Station, or online.

 - Surf fishing vehicle permits are issued for the calendar year.
 They allow vehicles to access designated beaches at Cape Henlopen, Delaware Seashore and Fenwick Island State Parks and Beach Plum Island Nature Preserve for the sole purpose of surf fishing.